michei69/smule-desktop/README.md

 - [x] Add `/arr/play` and `/performance/play` calls in order to be able to get future recommendations
 - [x] Show comments on performance page
 - [x] Make comments like unlike
+- [x] Syllable lyrics now show progress via brightness change (so u know when to start and stop)
 - [ ] Leave new comment
 - [ ] Set performance as loved
 - [ ] Reverse engineer the meta file